kamranahmedse/developer-roadmap/src/data/courses/sql-mastery/chapters/multi-table-queries/lessons/more-on-relational-data.md

 ---
-title: Relational Data
+title: More on Relational Data
 description: Learn how data is organized and related in relational databases
 order: 100
-type: lesson-challenge
+type: lesson
 ---

 By now, you should have a good understanding of what relational databases are and how they store data in tables.
 Before we dive into multi-table queries, let’s take a step back and revisit the concept of relational data to understand relationships.